FOHLC Café – Mother Language Day 2026

 Event description

+In celebration of International Mother Language Day, we are hosting an online meetup to discuss topics that matter to heritage language educators.
 On Thursday, February 5, at 20:00 Central European Time, there will be a free, online meetup (“FOHLC Café”) for professionals in heritage language education across Europe.
 Anyone interested in exchanging ideas, reflecting on current tools and frameworks, and networking with others in the field is welcome to attend.

 Program